-where CFt denotes the cash flows (principal, interest payments and fees) contractually payable by the borrower in period t.
+where CF_t denotes the cash flows (principal, interest payments and fees) contractually payable by the borrower in period t.

 - If a bank is not in a position to calculate the effective maturity of the contracted payments as noted above, it is allowed to use a more conservative measure of M such as that it equals the maximum remaining time (in years) that the borrower is permitted to take to fully discharge its contractual obligation (principal, interest, and fees) under the terms of loan agreement.
 Normally, this will correspond to the nominal maturity of the instrument. - For derivatives subject to a master netting agreement, the weighted average maturity of the transactions should be used when applying the explicit maturity adjustment.
 Further, the notional amount of each transaction should be used for weighting the maturity. - 321.
-The one-year floor does not apply to certain short-term exposures, as defined by each supervisor on a national basis.
-These exemptions are only available for exposures with an original maturity of below one year.
-In such cases, the maturity would be calculated as the greater of one-day, and the effective maturity (M, consistent with the definition above).
-This treatment targets transactions that are not a part of the bank's ongoing financing of the obligor.
-These transactions include financial market transactions, and one-off short-term exposures that are transaction-oriented. - 322.
-On a national basis, supervisors are expected to elaborate on short-term exposures that satisfy the criteria provided in the preceding paragraph.
-Possible examples include: - Repo-style transactions and short-term loans and deposits;
+The one-year floor does not apply to certain short-term exposures, comprising fully or nearly-fully collateralised78 capital market-driven transactions (i.e. OTC derivatives transactions and margin lending) and repo-style transactions (i.e. repos/reverse repos and securities lending/borrowing) with an original maturity of less then one year, where the documentation contains daily remargining clauses.
+For all eligible transactions the documentation must require daily revaluation, and must include provisions that must allow for the prompt liquidation or setoff of the collateral in the event of default or failure to re-margin.
+The maturity of such transactions must be calculated as the greater of one-day, and the effective maturity (M, consistent with the definition above). - 322.
+In addition to the transactions considered in paragraph 321 above, other short-term exposures with an original maturity of less than one year that are not part of a bank's ongoing financing of an obligor may be eligible for exemption from the one-year floor.
+After a careful review of the particular circumstances in their jurisdictions, national supervisors should define the types of short-term exposures that might be considered eligible for this treatment.
+The results of these reviews might, for example, include transactions such as: